Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Add a ride from the offer screen and confirm it appears in the list.
 - Create a local ride from the CarPool Connect flow and reopen the home screen.
 - Type part of a destination and confirm the ride list filters correctly.
+- Open ride details and join a ride to verify the seat count path.